Skip to main content

 Using JavaScript with templ

-Use standard <script> tags, and standard HTML attributes.
+Use standard <script> tags, and standard HTML attributes to run JavaScript on the client.

 templ body() {